klakegg/docker-hugo/README.md

 This image does not try to do any fancy.
 Users may use Hugo [just as they are used to](https://gohugo.io/documentation/).

-The good practice of having a separate output folder is part of the image.

 ### Command line